Studentenstadt: The Residences

 The Studentenstadt has two primary areas: "Altstadt" (old city), consisting of several 2 to 3 floor buildings plus two 9 floor towers, and "Neustadt" (new city), where students live in 7 - 20 floor towers.

 "Altstadt" consists of 627 single-room apartments with a size of 8 - 20 square meters each.
 Each one contains a sink.
 Kitchens, showers, and toilets are shared by all.
 There are also community lounges.

 "Neustadt" consists of 1,458 single-room apartments.
 All apartments have a kitchenette, shower, and toilet.
 There are also 54 married couples apartments with 35 - 77 square meters of living space.
 They have two rooms, a kitchen, and a bathroom.

 Rugby

 There is a rugby union club in the Studentenstadt, the StuSta München.

-Soccer
+Football

-There is a soccer club in the Studentenstadt, that also includes a women's soccer team.
+There is a football club in the Studentenstadt, that also includes a women's football team.

 The Manhattan

 The Manhattan is a shared facility located in the tallest building in the Studentenstadt.
 During the summer it is located indoors on the 21st floor.
 When the weather permits, the Manhattan uses the west terrace on the 19th floor.

 It is operated by a group of students who live in the StuSta and subject to the jurisdiction of the "Heimrat" (the city council of the StuSta).